Any evolution in technology means a change in customers’ mindsets, and people are more open to automation than ever before

 It’s a big worry for many in the customer service industry whether AI really will replace humans.
 The answer to that is no — at least not for now.
 Intelligent Virtual Agents (IVAs) don’t replace human rapport or communicate on an emotional level, which are traits crucial to the customer service industry.

-Automation is a major topic in customer service.
-With high-volume transactional requests on the rise and a need for fast service, they’ve put virtual agents (VAs) in place to work through large amounts of data quickly and efficiently.
-IVAs provide the opportunity to customer service agents to concentrate on more creative and fulfilling tasks.
+Yet, automation continues to be a major topic in customer service.
+With high-volume transactional requests on the rise and a need for fast service, companies have put automation platforms in place to work through large amounts of data quickly and efficiently.
+This isn’t just good for business outcomes, however.
+By automating the more repetitive and mundane queries like password changing or checking order status, customer service agents can actually concentrate on more complex queries.

 Learn about the development of IVAs